PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

       # the most recently launched TensorBoard is used
       notebook.display(port=6006, height=1000)
       ```

+      * You can also plug in couple of lines in the code and can have good visualization for the hyper parameter tuning.
+     		* https://www.youtube.com/watch?v=xM8sO33x_OU 8 mins video for more details.

 * ##### what is distributed training in tensorflow?
 ![TF Arch](https://github.com/PadmarajBhat/Deep-Learning-Introduction/blob/master/TF%20DataFlow%20Pipeline.PNG)
   ```